-Student or parent appeals regarding a student's placement in a DAEP should be addressed in accordance with policy FNG(LOCAL).
-A copy of this policy may be obtained from the central administration office or through Policy Online.
+Student or parent appeals regarding a student's placement in a DAEP should be addressed at level one to the Campus Principal within three working days of the placement decision.
+A level two appeal should be addressed to the Executive Director of Student Services in accordance with policy FOC(LEGAL) within three working days of the level one appeal decision.

-Appeals shall begin at Level One with the principal.

-The district shall not delay disciplinary consequences pending the outcome of an appeal.
-The decision to place a student in a DAEP cannot be appealed beyond the board.
+Student or parent appeals regarding the process used for the placement decision, such as issues related to the administrator's handling of the conference or proper notice being provided, should be addressed in accordance with policy FNG(LOCAL).
+A copy of this policy may be obtained from the principal's office, the campus behavior coordinator, the Student Services office, or through the Policy Online at the following address: www.mansfieldisd.org.
+Disciplinary Alternative Education Program (DAEP) Placement Page 22 The district shall not delay disciplinary pending the outcome of an appeal.
+The decision to place a student in a DAEP cannot be appealed beyond the Executive Director of Student Services.